 6. Victoria Falls National Park (Zimbabwe)

 The Victoria Falls are among the most visited attractions on the African continent and the world’s most spectacular waterfalls.
 With a length of almost 2 kilometres and a height of over 100 meters, this incredible naturalistic wonder outlines the border between Zimbabwe and Zambia with its powerful water flow.
-The Parks offer a wide range of activities like a helicopter tour, sunset cruises, bungee jumping, rafting and safaris.
+The Parks offer a wide range of activities like helicopter tours, sunset cruises, bungee jumping, rafting and safaris.

 7. South Luangwa National Park (Zambia)

 South Luangwa National Park is undoubtedly one of Zambia’s main attractions.
 It was initially established in 1938 as a protected area and later declared a Park in 1972.
 It covers a vast area of almost 9,000 square kilometres, including grassy savannah, woodlands, and the Luangwa River, making it a perfect safaris destination.
 It is known as the “valley of the leopard” due to its high density of these elegant cats and boasts a significant population of lions and the most common species of animals.